Doctor Goodheart ... Flirting

 Hi, Dr Goodheart,

-I met a guy last year december at my little cousin's christiening.
-I was like wow, who is this hansome guy.
+I met a guy last year December at my little cousin's christening.
+I was like wow, who is this handsome guy.
 The body language and all, shows that he was interested.
-They called an uncle of mine, telling him that his wife was involved in a car accident, this incident scattered the scheduled lunch after the christiening.
+They called an uncle of mine, telling him that his wife was involved in a car accident, this incident scattered the scheduled lunch after the christening.
 Someone even told me that the guy was flirting with me and i was not aware of it.

 Then, I heard he got at job at another state and moved.
 Since then i ve tried to get his number from my aunt but she refused giving me the number.
 Something told me that she was jealous.